rachaelkalicun/rachaelkalicun.com/src/_posts/2025-04-12-the-end-of-the-innocence.md

 ---
 layout: post
-title:  "The End of the Innocence"
+title:  "The End of Innocence"
 description: A reflection on the loss of innocence, the urgency of living meaningfully, and the importance of bold action in the face of life's unpredictable twists.
 A personal journey of embracing change, pursuing purpose, and learning to cherish time.
 date: Apr 21, 2025
 categories: improvement